AustinChiatto/Scallion-Theme-for-OnionOS/README.md

 - Contains both the original (green) and noir (black) theme files.

-If you find any issues with either theme, please send me a message, and I'll do my best to resolve it.
+If you find any issues with either theme, please post a message in [Discussions](https://github.com/AustinChiatto/Scallion-Theme-for-OnionOS/discussions), and I'll do my best to resolve it.

 ---